yucigou/xpub-hindawi/packages/components-faraday/src/components/Steps/Steps.md

 # Steps

 `Steps` is a navigation bar that guides users through the steps of a task.
 Use it whenever there is a sequence of tasks or steps that need to be done.
+By default the `Steps` modules has a `Step` and `Separator` default components, but custom components with different styles can be used as shown in the examples below.

 ## Props